Gaula River – Norwegian Flyfisher’s Club

 July is primetime on the Gaula.
 In terms of both quantity and quality, and provides the best overall opportunity of both size and numbers of fish.
 Typically water levels stabilise and fish can be found throughout the river.
 With lower water levels and an increase in temperature, floating and intermediate lines with smaller tube flies and double-hook flies are most suitable.
 The midnight sun offers 24 hours of fishing in the pristine Norwegian landscape throughout the month.

 August is delicate salmon fishing at its finest.
 Fish of all sizes can be encountered throughout the beats.
 With each new rain, fish move around in their spawning pools.
 This is the time to use small flies with a floating line on a small double-hand rod.
 Single-handed or switch rods are also quite effective.
 During August anglers can target salmon on a dry fly or with a riffling hitch.
 There is nothing more exciting than seeing a 20lb plus salmon rise to a small skated dry fly.

 At the Norwegian Flyfisher’s Club you will have an authentic Norwegian experience.
 Enjoy your stay in one of the recently renovated traditional farm houses or full service accommodation at the newly built NFC Lodge at Rogstadmoen.

-Located on the Rogstadmoen Farm, the NFC Lodge offers guest rooms and fullboard in a magnificent setting overlooking one of the Gaula’s most idyllic beats.
+Located on Rogstadmoen Farm, the NFC Lodge offers guest rooms and full board accommodation in a magnificent setting overlooking one of the Gaula’s most idyllic beats.